Summer Institute for Teaching and Learning(SITL)

 The eight-week program consists of two phases:

-The Interest form for Summer 2019 is now closed.
+The sign-up form for Summer 2023 will open at the end of January 2023.
 Email the Assistant Director for Educational Equity Programs, Noelle Gipson, at email@example.com for more information or with questions.

 GU Summer Educators receive intensive training, including standards-based instruction, assessment/data tracking, and classroom management in order to serve as a Summer Educator for 1st – 5th grades.
 Working in co-teaching pairs, GU Summer Educators teach afternoon half-day classes of 10-25 elementary school students for five weeks.

-What do past Summer Educators have to say?
+What do past Summer Educators have to say about SITL?

 “I see myself taking all the knowledge and experience I gained from SITL and applying it to both my life in college and beyond.
 I learned the importance of careful planning and the impact your words have.
 The whole experience also really opened my eyes to how influential a teacher can be on a student’s life.
 As someone who is passionate about so many social justice issues, I found SITL to be eye-opening because it exposed me to so many issues at once.”